astudillome/Word-Game/README.md

 ## Technologies & Code Snippets
 list of technologies
+    - Mac OS Pages for detailing user story
+    - Mac OS Numbers used to normalize dictionary data
+    - List of 3000 most common used words in English https://www.ef.edu/english-resources/english-vocabulary/top-3000-words/
+    - List of verbs, nouns, pronouns and adjectives provided by https://www.talkenglish.com
+    - Mr. Data Convverter to convert Numbers data to Javascript array https://shancarter.github.io/mr-data-converter/
+    - VS Code to develop app
+    - Git and Github for version control
+    - This site was built using [GitHub Pages](https://pages.github.com/).

 screen captures of your code

 ## Credits
-The data used in this app is provided royalty free from https://wordnet.princeton.edu.
+The data used in this app is provided royalty free from https://www.ef.edu/english-resources/english-vocabulary/top-3000-words/ and https://www.talkenglish.com.
 I used MDN at https://developer.mozilla.org/en-US/, Stackoverflow at https://stackoverflow.com and other online tutorials to develop and understand code.

 ## Future development
 The app ideally should utilize an API.
 I would like to implement an API like Datamuse http://www.datamuse.com/api/.
 Datamuse searches for words based on parameters, one of which is the spelling of the word.
+Also I would like to create the ability to pick a word from the dictionary based on length and then substitute any duplicate letters with other letters.
+Thus securing that a word can be spelled.
+Perhaps this app could be developed to help users learn English.